maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 <br/>
 Self-report of ADHD symptoms was assessed using the Current Symptom Scale-Self-Report (CSS; Barkley & Murphy, 2006) in Study 1 and 2, and the Barkley Adult ADHD Rating Scale-IV (BAARS; Barkley, 2011) in Study 3. <br/>
 Some quick notes about using two different scales:
 - Both the BAARS and the CSS contain 18 items that assess the presence of DSM-5 symptoms for ADHD.
+The CSS is rated on a scale from 0 to 3, while BAARS is rated from 0 to 4.
 - The BAARS is an updated version of the CSS, with the only differences being additional wording to make symptoms more applicable to adults.
 - Since the CSS is rated on a scale from 0 to 3, items on the BAARS had to be converted to a scale from 0 to 3 also.

 **The Analyses** <br/>